Gut health, where to start?

-How do I improve my gut health naturally?
+How do I improve my gut health with probiotics?

 Not sure which probiotic to use?